wp-plugins/oobgolf-widgets/readme.txt

 1. Add the widget(s) to your sidebar from the 'Widgets' design page.
 1. Enter your oobgolf username and password in the widget control box and customize appearance to fit your theme

+**Folder Permissions**

+1. Ensure both the Cache and tmp folders are writable after uploading the files

+**Requirements**

+1. PHP GD Library
+1. allow_url_fopen must be set to On in your PHP configuration (usually php.ini)

 == Frequently Asked Questions ==

 = Where do I request new oobgolf widgets? =